 10. Citigroup Center | 601 Lexington Avenue | 915 feet

-The Citigroup Center at 601 Lexington Avenue was completed in 1977 and was designed by Hugh Stubbins & Associates alongside Emery Roth & Sons.
-It was initially constructed to house the Citibank headquarters, which continues to operate in the building to this day.
-This Class A Plaza District office tower features 1.4 million square feet of office space across 59 stories and is home to tenants such as Blackstone, Boston Properties, Kirkland & Ellis, Citibank, and Fahrenheit Capital.
+Finished in 1977, the iconic Citigroup Center at 601 Lexington Avenue boasts a unique design.
+It’s a marvel to behold, crafted by Hugh Stubbins & Associates and Emery Roth & Sons.
+Originally built to house Citibank headquarters, this 59-story Class A Plaza District office tower features 1.4 million square feet of office space.
+In addition, the building’s impressive tenant roster includes Citibank, Blackstone, Boston Properties, Kirkland & Ellis, and Fahrenheit Capital.

-Are you thinking of setting up your business in a convenient location in Manhattan?
-Are you looking to lease space in a modern building offering state-of-the-art amenities?
+Are you considering setting up your business in a convenient location in Manhattan?
+Are you looking to lease space in a modern building offering the best views in the city?
 To learn about available office space, call Metro Manhattan Office Space at (212) 444-2241 or email us at [email protected].